aaazezeze1/BeSMART/README.md

 BeSMART is a simple notes application for Windows that has a few extra features intended to be used offline and for students.

-Final Project in ITEC 103 (Intermediate Programming).
+This application is our Final Project in ITEC 103 (Intermediate Programming).
-Made by Amazing Grace Cabiles and Cyrelle Kristin Gapit from BSCS-1B.
+Project made by Amazing Grace Cabiles and Cyrelle Kristin Gapit from BSCS-1B.

 # What we used for the project
 1. Visual Studio Community 2022 (17.9.5)